Azure-for-Academics/Azure-for-Academics.github.io/courses/index.md

   image_fullwidth: head.jpg
 ---

-Currently, we have three introductory courses available for you:
+Currently, we have four introductory courses available for you:

 **[Getting Started with Microsoft Azure](get-started)** : This course explains the basics of Microsoft Azure, and walks you through creating an account, managing resources and preparing for the next two courses.